Skip to main content

 To best support student success, counselors offer guidance in various areas, including academic achievement strategies, career goals, social-emotional development and character building.
 School counselors offer crucial support and advocacy to ensure that all students have the tools to achieve success during and after their time at school.

 School counselors are an important part of students’ academic success, particularly in marginalized communities.
-Studies show that comprehensive school counseling programs are directly linked to student academic achievement.
-K-12 students enrolled in schools with comprehensive counseling programs for at least three years produce higher academic achievement than those who are not enrolled in schools with such programs.
+Studies show that students attending schools with comprehensive counseling programs experienced several positive outcomes, including higher student academic achievement.
 This points to the central role school counselors play in students’ educational success.

 This support is particularly notable in communities with higher rates of poverty.
-Research correlates student-to-counselor ratios with better academic outcomes for students in high-poverty communities.
+Research correlates improved student-to-counselor ratios with better academic outcomes such as graduation rates for students in high-poverty communities.
 The intensive, individualized support that school counselors offer helps students overcome personal barriers and achieve success in the classroom.

 Part of school counselors’ importance is the social-emotional support they offer.
 Students need to feel safe to learn.
 School counselors offer mental health counseling, behavioral interventions, programming, faculty training and disability support to ensure students feel safe and supported in school.